demisquare/BoulderDash/README.md

 - First release.

 ## Authors:
 * **demisquare** - (https://github.com/demisquare)
 * **Dygwah98** - (https://github.com/Dygwah98)
 * **DavidG33k** - (https://github.com/DavidG33k)
 * **TizianaOliviero** - (https://github.com/TizianaOliviero)

+## License:
+This is just a **fan made game** ispired by Boulder Dash®, made for a university exam.

+Boulder Dash® is a trademark of BBG Entertainment GmbH.
+Copyright © 1984-2019 BBG Entertainment GmbH.
+All rights reserved.
+The original Boulder Dash® was created by Peter Liepa with Chris Gray.